h8130084/travelpage/README.md

 loads up there was no box selceted.
 As I had previosuly anticipated these issues and addressed them it meant the additonal code was an add on to the features designed to stop the website being used incorrectly.

+There is still one issue that I feel is not overly user friendly.
+When the user types thier destinaton and searches for one of the 3 nearby places it generates results.
+However if I then changed the checkbox to a different search the user can not just press enter they need to retype the destination into the searchbox.

 I had many trial by error attmeptes at getting the JavaScript code to run correctly on the majority of the of the functionality of the code.